-Exploratory mapping work completed during the 2021 field season will directly support and implement the international Seabed 2030 initiative and the U.S. National Ocean Mapping, Exploration, and Characterization (NOMEC) Strategy .
+Exploratory mapping work completed during the 2021 field season will directly support and implement the international Seabed 2030 initiative and the U.S. National Strategy for Mapping, Exploring, and Characterizing the United States Exclusive Economic Zone (NOMEC Strategy) .
 The Seabed 2030 project aims to bring together all available bathymetric data to produce the definitive map of the world ocean floor by 2030 and make it available to all.
 The NOMEC Strategy calls for complete mapping of U.S. waters deeper than 40 meters (131 feet) by 2030, exploring and characterizing priority areas of the U.S. Exclusive Economic Zone and developing and operationalizing emerging mapping and exploration technologies.
 The Fiscal Year (FY) 2021 expeditions on NOAA Ship Okeanos Explorer have been planned to maximize contributions to these key initiatives in both U.S. and international waters of the North Atlantic Ocean.

 In FY 2021, OER is also planning one expedition dedicated to advancing cutting-edge ocean exploration technologies in collaboration with the Ocean Exploration Cooperative Institute.
 This expedition will support testing of the Woods Hole Oceanographic Institution’s (WHOI) Orpheus autonomous underwater vehicles (AUV).
 These full ocean depth capable vehicles are designed to advance our ability to explore the deepest trenches in the world (“hadal zone” areas deeper than 6,000 meters or 3.7 miles) using a relatively low-cost and modular unmanned vehicle solution.
 WHOI has been partnering with the NASA Jet Propulsion Laboratory to implement terrain-relative navigation software on the Orpheus AUVs; this software stitches together images to navigate the seafloor.
 During the same expedition, OER will be piloting environmental DNA (eDNA) sampling protocols using the ship’s CTD rosette with plans for incorporation into future ROV operations.
 This expedition will also contribute new mapping data to previously unmapped areas of the Blake Plateau.